DavidPurdy1/WiniumAutomation/README.md

 -On each screen go through and add interaction with each button and blank to see if it throws an error or messes something up

--Fix onFail so it will actually close out of the top layer window and if there is a save screen hit save and exit. verify that test resets are working on all screens!! <-- Hard
+-Fix onFail so it will actually close out of the top layer window and if there is a save screen hit save and exit. verify that test resets are working on all screens!!
+Foring through the window handles<-- Hard

 -Add annotations (Unimplemented Exeception) <-- Hard